kaorusha/Operating.System.Concepts.10th.Edition-1/notes.md

 #### 15.9 Why do operating systems require file systems other than root to be mounted?
 An operating system has a static mounting preconfiguration that is established at boot time, which enables the operating system to traverse its directory structure, switching seamlessly among file systems of varying types.
+## Chapter 16
+### Practice Exercise
+#### 16.1 Buffer-overflow attacks can be avoided by adopting a better program-ming methodology or by using special hardware support.
+Discuss these solutions.
+Preventing the execution of code that is found in the stack segment of a process's location space is one sort of hardware support that makes sure that a buffer overflow attack doesn't take place.
+#### 16.2 [19.1][13]
+#### 16.3 What is the purpose of using a “salt” along with a user-provided pass-word?
+Where should the salt be stored, and how should it be used?
+The salt value is added to the password to ensure that if two plaintext passwords are the same, they result in different hash values.
+In addition, the salt value makes hashing a dictionary ineffective, because each dictionary term would need to be combined with each salt value for comparison to the stored passwords.
+Newer versions of UNIX also store the hashed password entries in a file readable only by the superuser.
+The programs that compare the hash to the stored value run setuid to root, so they can read this file, but other users cannot.
+#### 16.4 [19.2][13]
+#### 16.5 An experimental addition to UNIX allows a user to connect a watchdog program to a file.
+The watchdog is invoked whenever a program requests access to the file.
+The watchdog then either grants or denies access to the file.
+Discuss two pros and two cons of using watchdogs for security.
+The watchdog program becomes the primary security mechanism for file access.
+Because of this we find its primary benefits and detractions.
+A benefit of this approach is that you have a centralized mechanism for controlling access to a file—the watchdog program.
+By ensuring the watchdog program has sufficient security techniques, you are assured of having secure access to the file.
+However, this is also the primary negative of this approach as well—the watchdog program becomes the bottleneck.
+If the watchdog program is not properly implemented (that is, it has a security hole), there are no other backup mechanisms for file protection.
+#### 16.6 [19.5][13]
+#### 16.7 [19.7][13]
+#### 16.8 [19.8][13]
+#### 16.9 What commonly used computer programs are prone to man-in-the-middle attacks?
+Discuss solutions for preventing this form of attack.
+Any protocol that requires a sender and a receiver to agree on a session key before they start communicating is prone to the man-in-the-middle attack.
+Transport Layer Security (TLS) is a cryptographic protocol, which is a complex protocol with many options that enables two computers to communicate securely in which asymmetric cryptography is used so that a client and a server can establish a secure session key that can be used for symmetric encryption of the session between the two—all of this while avoid-ing man-in-the-middle and replay attacks.
+For added cryptographic strength, the session keys are forgotten once a session is completed.
+Another communication between the two will require generation of new session keys.
+#### 16.10 Compare symmetric and asymmetric encryption schemes, and discuss the circumstances under which a distributed system would use one or the other.
+Both encryption methods use keys to encrypt and decrypt data.
+The main difference is that symmetric encryption uses the same key to encrypt and decrypt data.
+In contrast, asymmetric encryption uses a pair of keys – a public key to encrypt data and a private key to decrypt information.
+Symmetric cryptography usually simpler transformations that are not computationally intensive, but less secure.
+Asymmetric much more computationally intensive, but very secure (based on cryptographic hardness property of finding prime factors of a number).
+Asymmetric typically used for authentication, key distribution, small amounts of confidential infomation while symmetric encryption for bulk data encryption.
+#### 16.11 Why doesn’t $D_{kd,N}(E_{ke,N}(m))$ provide authentication of the sender?
+To what uses can such an encryption be put?
+$D_{kd,N}(E_{ke,N}(m))$ implies that the message is encrypted using the public key and afterward decoded kd,N ke,N utilizing the private key.
+The public key crypto systems does not provide the necessary authentication to the receiver.
+This scheme isn't adequate to ensure validation since any entity can acquire the public keys and accordingly might have created the message.
+The only entity that can decrypt the message is the entity that owns the private key and provides sufficient security to guarantee authentication.
+#### 16.12